 Homeschooling is a popular educational option for many families around the world.
 It is legal in many countries, but there are some places where it is not allowed or is heavily regulated.
 In this article, we will explore the countries where homeschooling is legal and those where it is not.
 Homeschooling is legal in many countries, including Australia, Canada, New Zealand, the United Kingdom and the United States.

-Some countries have highly regulated homeschooling programs as an extension of the compulsory school system; few others, such as Germany, have banned it entirely.
-In some other countries, while not restricted by law, homeschooling is not socially acceptable or is considered undesirable and virtually non-existent.
-In the United States, homeschooling is booming these days, especially after the effects of the COVID-19 pandemic affected the public education system.
-However, in the rest of the world the picture is more complex than it seems.
+These countries have established homeschooling programs as an extension of the compulsory school system.
+However, in some other countries, while not restricted by law, homeschooling is not socially acceptable or is considered undesirable and virtually non-existent.
+In the United States, homeschooling has become increasingly popular in recent years, especially after the effects of the COVID-19 pandemic on public education.
+In other parts of the world, however, the picture is more complex.

 During the late 19th and early 20th centuries, public education systems were first established in Western countries and then around the world.
 These systems came with their own truancy laws that made public school attendance compulsory.
 There are several countries where it is relatively easy to homeschool your children.
 Many of these places are English-speaking countries such as Canada, Australia, the United Kingdom and New Zealand.
 As long as homeschooling is allowed in the country in which you live and you follow the relevant rules, there should be no obstacles to educating your children at home.
 In Sweden, for example, the education authority's argument in favor of a very strict regulation of homeschooling is based on the right of children to have professional teachers teach them an objective, science-based curriculum.